mariokonrad/marnav/README.md

 Requirements
 ------------

+The primary target architecture is `x86_64`, Linux on ARM is supposed to work as well though.
+It is possible to run unit tests through `qemu-arm` or use `binfmt_misc` on Linux hosts.

 This chapter describes the requirements in order to build the library.
 Tools and their versions are listed below, newer/older/other tools (i.e. compilers, etc.) may work, but not tested.